-The Rule is also arbitrary and capricious.
+12. The Rule is also arbitrary and capricious for several independent reasons.
 It significantly overstates the amount of decommissioning liability in the Gulf of Mexico.
 It incorrectly assumes that sufficient surety capacity exists to support the Rule's massive additional financial assurance requirements.
 It disregards, but does not alter, the government's decades-long-and unquestionably successful-joint-and-several liability regime in which the government issues decommissioning orders to predecessor owners rather than calling bonds that exist on properties for which decommissioning defaults have occurred.
 It violates the Regulatory Flexibility Act's protections for small businesses by uniquely burdening small companies with onerous new bonding requirements when the existing joint-and-several liability regime already protects taxpayers in most circumstances.
 It will lead to delays in decommissioning, fails to structure bonding requirements to fit each affected company's unique risks, and inequitably benefits the major oil companies-as opposed to protecting taxpayers.

-This Rule would do far more harm than good because it seeks to solve a problem that does not exist and, ironically, would create the very problem that it seeks to solve, by decreasing the financial stability of some of the Gulf's biggest producers and investors while potentially driving some into insolvency, defaulting on decommissioning obligations in the process.
+13. The Rule does far more harm than good.
+It seeks to solve a problem that does not exist and, ironically, instead creates the very problem that it seeks to solve.
+By decreasing the financial stability of some of the Gulf's biggest producers and investors while potentially driving some into insolvency, a greater number of decommissioning obligations would be incurred by the Federal Government.
 Each of these flaws independently makes the Rule invalid.